 The financial statements include certain prior-year summarized information, which is presented for comparative purposes only.
-Accordingly, such information should be read in conjunction with the Federation's 2017 financial statements, from which the summarized information was derived.
-Also certain prior-year amounts have been restated to conform with the current-year presentation.
+Accordingly, such information should be read in conjunction with the Federation's 2018 financial statements, from which the summarized information was derived.

 NOTE 3 - FUNCTIONAL EXPENSES